2015 Boston Red Sox season: July

 Game 1: Joe Kelly left the game trailing 5–4 after 3 1/3 innings, four of those runs in the first.
 Boston turned it around leading 6–5 and 7–6 at the time but the White Sox eventually took the game in an 18 run, 27 hits slugfest from both teams.
 David Ortiz homered in back-to-back games for the first time since June 13 & 14 against the Blue Jays.
 Prior to the game the Red Sox announced that Shane Victorino has been traded to the Angels for minor leaguer Josh Rutledge.
 Game 2: Wade Miley gave up five first inning runs but then settled down until the sixth and was eventually pulled after 5 2/3 innings, after giving up a two-run home run, which Mookie Betts caught but ultimately dropped after falling over the right center field wall into the Red Sox bullpen.
 Pablo Sandoval went deep in the second inning for two runs.
 Game 3: The White Sox continued to score in the top of the first inning and added runs in the second and third.
 Rick Porcello gave up six runs in two innings.
 Both runs from the Red Sox came off the bat of Mike Napoli, an RBI double in the fifth and a solo shot in the seventh.
-Game 4: Lead by a stellar performance by Steven Wright, two runs in a career high seven innings, the Red Sox avoided the sweep, scoring seven times off of Chris Sale.
+Game 4: Led by a stellar performance by Steven Wright, two runs in a career high seven innings, the Red Sox avoided the sweep, scoring seven times off of Chris Sale.
 The White Sox again scored in the first inning but were shut out for the remainder of the game.
 Wright had his best outing of his career, striking out eight batters.
 His former best were six in two relief appearances in 2014 for the Red Sox.
 Boston scored 22 times in the series for a second place tie with the Washington series but also allowed 30 runs which is also the second highest for the season.